Taime Downe

 Taime Downe (/ˈteɪmiː ˈdaʊn/; born Gustave Molvik on September 29, 1964) is an American musician best known as the lead singer of the 1980s hard rock/glam metal band Faster Pussycat.

-Life and career
+Career

 In high school, Downe formed a band named The Bondage Boys, and going under the stage name Vaun Hammer, he released a song with this band titled "The Loser" on Northwest Metalfest, a compilation featuring 10 Seattle-area bands.
 Sometime after this, he left Seattle for San Diego and then moved on to Los Angeles.

 Downe worked for Retail Slut in Hollywood and ran the stage lights at the Troubadour.
 Magnus Walker of Serious Clothing accidentally got his start when, walking into Retail Slut, Downe asked where he had got his pants.
 Although Walker had bought them in Hollywood for less than $10, he replied England, and Downe asked him to source 8 pairs at a price of $25 to sell in the store.

 In 1985, he formed the band Faster Pussycat.
 The five-member band released their debut album in 1987.